fingerskier/quotient/README.md

 What would such a test look like?
 ```
-If a user is not logged in and tries to acces a secure feature they should restricted to login with a friendly message.
+If a user is not logged in and tries to acces a secure feature they should redirected to login with a friendly message.
 ```
 So, while there are several unit tests that can validate the elements of UI and IO within that process...the overreaching test is intractable without more intellect.